 Check out the article for more, including Brandmayr’s analysis of how social scientific invocations of free-will vs. institutional constraint are themselves shaped by their positions in an antagonistic process.
 But mostly just check it out for the strange feeling of reading cultural anthropology and neuropsychology fight over whether seven scientists are culpable for the deaths of 306 earthquake victims.

-Anyway, I don’t feel that any of these really models as far as I can tell really cleave reality at the joints.
-Slightly more natural to my mind is Scott Aaronson’ssetup where he argues that while some freewilleteers concern themselves with determinism when a more useful notion might be predictability.
-Maybe this is more relevant?
+Anyway, I don’t feel that any of these models cleave reality at the joints.
+Slightly more natural to my mind stuff like Scott Aaronson’s setup where he argues that while some freewilleteers concern themselves with determinism, a more useful notion might be predictability.
+I am sure there is more research in that domain somewhere.
+But I am not excited enough to pursue it.